 Interaction with Guests

-Lloyd your host stays on the same property but in 'The Boat House'.
-He is around the property with cleaning, maintenance and hosting duties throughout the day.
+Lloyd your host stays on the same property usually in 'The Boat House'.
+He is around the property with cleaning, maintenance, hosting and facilitating duties throughout the day.

 Guests commonly see the neighborhood as real New Zealand.
 The town is rich in Maori culture reflecting the majority Maori population.
 Horses being ridden about town are commonplace, swimming is in the river outside.
 There's no parking meters or wardens anywhere.
 This is a poor but friendly town.